 Operator scans "HelloWorld" with a barcode scanner.
 That data is gathered in the ASCII side of the RTA gateway, and is then processed and sent over to the ETC side and written over to the Allen-Bradley PLC.
-The next time the operator scans the same barcode "HelloWorld", the ASCII side gathers the data, it gets processed then sent over to the ETC portion of the RTA gateway to be sent out.
-If the operator scans "1234567890" the ASCII side of the RTA gateway will process the data and send it over to ETC side and then the PLC.
+Next time the operator scans the same barcode "HelloWorld".
+The ASCII side gathers the data, processes it, then sends it over to the ETC portion of the RTA gateway to be sent out.
+If the operator scans "1234567890", the ASCII side of the RTA gateway will process the data and send it over to ETC side and to the PLC.